-A new Collector app is available on iOS.
+A new Collector app is available on Android and iOS.
 For frequently asked questions about the new app, see FAQ.

 The following are some frequently asked questions that Collector users often have.
 For FAQ of data collection map authors, see FAQ for map creation.

 - Can I work with related records in Collector?

 - How can I give feedback on the app?